Cardio vs Weights

 We turned to Bodybuilding.com, the world’s largest online fitness community with over 29 million unique visitors a month, to take a look at what each can bring to your fitness regime and outline how it balances with your own fitness goals.

 When comparing weight training to cardio training we found that weight training is more effective at continuing to burn calories after your workout and contributes to a more toned body shape.

 While cardio training helps you lose weight but is better as an aerobic exercise increasing your endurance and your overall cardiac health.

-With cardio training, (using equipment such as a elliptical cross trainer or exercise bike), you have to work very hard and be doing it for a very long time to generate a high amount of post-calorie burn.
+With cardio training, (using equipment such as an elliptical cross trainer or an exercise bike), you have to work very hard and be doing it for a very long time to generate a high amount of post-calorie burn.

 The only cardio workout that goes against this logic is sprinting as it creates the same effects with your metabolism as weight lifting.
 Again, you must be sprinting hard in order to see the benefits, which is something some people struggle with.

 Unfortunately, not everyone is consistent with their workouts so short-term calorie burn is hard to maintain.